A single copy of this article may be reprinted for personal, noncommercial use only.

 Coping and support

 - Learn enough about liver cancer to make decisions about your care.
 Ask your doctor about your liver cancer, including the stage of your cancer, your treatment options and, if you like, your prognosis.
-Ask your health care team for trusted sources of information so that you can learn more about liver cancer and your treatment options.
-One good source of information is the National Cancer Institute.
 As you learn more about liver cancer, you may become more confident in making treatment decisions.

 - Keep friends and family close.
 Keeping your close relationships strong will help you deal with your liver cancer.
 Friends and family can provide the practical support you'll need, such as helping take care of your house if you're in the hospital.
 And they can serve as emotional support when you feel overwhelmed by cancer.